2018 Scholarship Winners

-The American Council of Engineering Companies (ACEC) Tennessee is proud to be a part of the national scholarship program set up by ACEC.
+The American Council of Engineering Companies Tennessee (ACECTN) is proud to be a part of the national scholarship program set up by ACEC.
 It is another example of how ACEC and ACEC Tennessee are committed to education and the future of the engineering profession.

-The 2017 ACEC TN Scholarship winners were Kelli Grissom, a Civil Engineering student at the University of Tennessee-Knoxville, and Zachary Jerome, a Civil Engineering and Viola Performance student at the University of Tennessee-Knoxville.
+The 2018 ACEC TN Scholarship winners were Leah Stephens, a Civil Engineering student at the University of Tennessee-Knoxville, and Nathan Miller, a Civil Engineering student at Vanderbilt University, Nashville.

 A student’s interest and commitment to the business and management of the profession are factors that will be considered and students are encouraged to reflect that throughout the application.
 Students are also encouraged to be as complete as possible while filling out the application.

-Tennessee Engineering Foundation 2017 Scholarships
+Tennessee Engineering Foundation 2018 Scholarship

 The TEF was established by a group of engineering organizations to advance and support the engineering profession in the State of Tennessee.
 TEF raises funds for scholarships and other kindergarten -12th grade science, technology, engineering and math (STEM) education support activities such as MATHCOUNTS.
 The TEF is headquartered at the Tennessee Engineering Center, 800 Fort Negley Blvd., Nashville, TN, 37203.

-Information and application for the 2018 Scholarships will be posted in the Fall of 2017.
+Information and application for the 2019 Scholarships will be posted in the Fall of 2018